cudmore/cudmore.github.io/_posts/2015-11-07-debian-server.md

  - Run an apache web server
  - Run basic python scripts
  - Run flask servers on various ports
- - Run transmissions for torrent download
+ - Run transmission for torrent download

 ###0) The hardware is as follows
   - See my pcpartspicker [inventory](http://pcpartpicker.com/p/PRq8Vn)